What's Being Discussed

 OFFICE SPACE: The type of office space being considered is different than that which is currently offered in the City.
 It is a fact that our City has been approached by several organizations that would like to locate their businesses to Pepper Pike but have had to relocate elsewhere because the Class A office space that is available is fully occupied and anything else located in the City is either antiquated or does not fit their needs.
 Those are all missed opportunities.

-To that end, we hired AECOM, a global design and engineering firm that focuses on transformational infrastructure projects to conduct a traffic study.
-In a nutshell, they determined that to improve the situation, a more free-flowing roundabout is needed with fewer entrances and exits.
+We hired AECOM, a global design and engineering firm that focuses on transformational infrastructure projects to conduct multiple traffic studies.
+They determined that to improve the situation, a more free-flowing roundabout is needed with fewer entrances and exits.

 A more free flow design will eliminate all the stops and starts so that traffic is continuously moving at the same speed as cars that are approaching.